anurajmohan/starter-hugo-academic/content/event/AIHC/index.md

 ---
-title: Reviewer for Journal of Ambient Intelligence and Humanized Computing
+title: Reviewer for Journal of Ambient Intelligence and Humanized Computing, Springer
 date: 2021-11-02T00:00:00.000Z
 date_end: 2022-01-11
 all_day: true